ros-industrial/rep/rep-XXXX.rst

 Abstract
 ========

 This REP specifies the second version of the ROS-Industrial robot controller client/server motion/status interface.
 It is relevant to anybody using ROS-I standard libraries to communicate with an industrial robot controller.
-Note: This spec does not specify the ROS API, which is specified seperately.
+Note: This spec does not specify the ROS API[1], which is specified seperately.

 Motivation
 ==========

 The first version of the motion/status interface (loosely documented in code and wikis) worked well for single arm manipulators.
-Multi-arm (seperate or syncronized) was not supported in a generic manor that could be used across all platforms.
+Multi-arm (seperate or syncronized) was not supported in a generic manor that could be used across all platforms[2].
 Some attempts were made to support multiple arms using the existing interface, but these often required multi-arm joint states which could exceed the max number of joints and did not allow for mixed multi-arm/single-arm motion.

 Definitions
 =========

 joint, axis - A single controllable item

-group, motion group - A group of joints or axes.
+group, motion group, arm - A group of joints or axes.
 At the controller level these are non-overlapping (i.e. a joint can be in one and only one group.

 synchronous motion - coordinated motion (at the real time level) of a group of joints